Surue/NekoEngine/README.md

 ## Requirements
 Because we use C++17 filesystem, you will need Ubuntu 19.10 to compile with the latest libstdc++, Visual Studio 2019 is recommended on Windows.
+You also need to have python 3.8 (minimum)
 ## Disclaimer
 This repos has been specifically made to create a custom 2D physics engine as a school project and is not intended for the development of a game.